 Citing data is as important as citing any type of publication.
 Styles differ depending on the citation style but the following information is usually required:

-Examples of cited data sets
+Example of cited data sets

 APA 7th edition: